The Maiers Family Farm of McLeod County will carry on with fourth generation

 The difference between the oldest and the youngest children was around 20 years, giving Henry and Grace plenty of assistance on the farm.
 Today, only five of the 17 siblings remain.
 Tom is proud of how his grandparents raised 17 children while taking care of the farm.

 “Grandpa and grandma raised all of them,” Tom said.
 “They helped six sons get started, and that might have been bred cows or bred heifers, but they were able to help six sons get started in farming. ...
-After grandpa and grandma died in the mid ’80s, of the 16 remaining heirs, the daughters received a substantial amount of money per grandpa and grandma’s will.
-Despite starting out on 150 acres in 1919, I thought that was pretty amazing.
+I thought that was pretty amazing."

 While the children were raised on the farm, many were not interested in farming themselves.
 Henry and Grace were devout Roman Catholics and passed that tradition on to their children as one son became a priest and four daughters became nuns.

-Tom’s father, Paul, was the only one to take a real interest in the family farm and purchased it from Henry in 1969.
-Paul and his wife, Margaret, owned it for the next 26 years before then selling it to Tom and his wife, LeMae, who have been the farm’s caretakers for the past 24 years
+Tom's father, Paul, bought the farm from Henry in 1969.
+Paul and his wife, Margaret, owned it for the next 26 years before then selling it to Tom and his wife, LeMae, who have been the farm's caretakers for the past 24 years

 While attending college at St. John's University, Tom wasn't sure about going into farming.
 But when he was given the opportunity to return to the farm after his junior year, he took it and hasn't looked back.